teen sad with cellphone needs therapy

 Early support can make a meaningful difference in how teens understand and manage their emotions.
 Many adolescents begin showing signs of stress long before they have the language to describe what they are feeling.
 When support begins early, teens learn how to recognize their emotions, understand what triggers them, and practice healthier ways of coping.
 This helps prevent stress from building up and becoming something that affects their confidence, relationships, or daily functioning.
 Early support also gives teens a sense of stability during a time in life when everything around them is changing quickly.

-As someone who has worked with youth long before becoming a teen therapist, I have seen firsthand how early support can change the trajectory of a young person’s life.
+As someone who has worked with youth long before becoming a teen therapist in LA, I have seen firsthand how early support can change the trajectory of a young person’s life.
 My experience in the educational system and my work as an advocate for youth mental health at both the local and state level have shown me how powerful it is when teens receive help before their struggles deepen.
 Early support gives them room to grow, understand themselves, and feel seen in ways that can shape their future.

 How Can Parents Know if Their Teen Is Depressed, Anxious, or Struggling Emotionally